cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    implementation.
 The other aspects of the method signature are the same.

    **NOTE:** As mentioned earlier, it is syntactically correct for an abstract method in an interface to omit the `public` keyword.
-Remember, in this context, the method is still assumed to be have public visibility.
+Remember, in this context, the method is still assumed to have public visibility.
 Therefore, the implementation of such a method in an implementing class will need to include the `public` visibility modifier.